jameszah/ESP32-CAM-VideoCam/instruct.md

 ## If you use Windows Chrome, you might get this ...
 Switch to Windows Edge

+There is a bugfix to allocate more cookie buffers in ESP32 core

 <img src="./doc/Screenshot 2022-04-19 125118.jpg">

 ## You can click the IP to update the stats, and you get his on console